Information for New Students and Families

 - Under the Immunizations tab: Enter the dates of your vaccines from your record.

-- Under the Upload tab: Finally upload your required immunization records and any related lab tests done for verification.
+- Under the Upload tab: upload your required immunization records and any related lab tests done for verification.
 You may upload a copy of your latest physical exam here as well.

 The Health Center will communicate any discrepancies or further documentation needs through the secure patient portal by sending a message link to your Brandeis (UNET) email account.